jeydurai/mylookup/README.md

 unmatched/difference elements are written as Excel file in current working directory

+## What's new in this version
+Instead of writing the unmatched data on to the disc, we can deceive it in a variable by enabling `:get` switch in command options

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.